eminn/cdc-demo/README.md

     make tailClient
     ```

-# Inserting new row to MySQL
+# Inserting data to MySQL
 We will insert a new row to one of the tables that we are listening and see that
 a new event will be propagated by the Debezium source and logged in the Jet pipeline.